ANSSI-FR/rust-guide/src/en/naming.md

 # Naming

-As of now, the standard library is the de facto standard for naming things in the Rust world.
-However, an effort has been made to formalize it, first in [@RFC-430], then in the [@rust-guidelines].
+The standard library serves as the de facto standard for naming conventions in Rust.
+An effort has been made to formalize the conventions through [@RFC-430] and later in the [@rust-guidelines].

-The basic rule consists in using :
+The basic rule (C-CASE) consists in using:

-- `UpperCamelCase` for types, traits, enum variants,
+- `UpperCamelCase` for types, traits, enum variants, and generic type parameters,
-- `snake_case` for functions, methods, macros, variables and modules,
+- `snake_case` for functions, methods, macros, variables, and modules,
-- `SCREAMING_SNAKE_CASE` for statics and constants,
+- `SCREAMING_SNAKE_CASE` for statics, constants, and generic constant parameters,
 - `'lowercase` for lifetimes.

-The [@rust-guidelines] also prescribes more precise naming conventions for some particular constructions:
+The [@rust-guidelines] also prescribes more precise naming conventions for particular constructs:

 - (C-CONV) for conversion methods (`as_`, `to_`, `into_`),
 - (C-GETTER) for getters,
 - (C-ITER) for iterator-producing methods,
 - (C-ITER-TY) for iterator types,
-- (C-FEATURE) for feature naming,
+- (C-FEATURE) for feature naming (conditionally enabled functionalities),
 - (C-WORD-ORDER) for word order consistency.

 <div class="reco" id="LANG-NAMING" type="Rule" title="Respect naming conventions">